-The ?Trac Hacks site provides a wide collection of macros and other Trac plugins contributed by the Trac community.
-If you're looking for new macros, or have written one that you'd like to share with the world, please don't hesitate to visit that site.
+The ?Trac Hacks site provides a large collection of macros and other Trac plugins contributed by the Trac community.
+If you are looking for new macros, or have written one that you would like to share, please visit that site.